andymac1091/CASA0005book/docs/03-prac3.md

 ## Descriptive statistics

-Descriptive statistics provide a summary of our data often forming the base of quantitiatve analysis leading to inferential statistics which we use to make infereces about our data (e.g. make judegements of the porbability that the observed difference between two datasets is not by chance)
+Descriptive statistics provide a summary of our data, often forming the base of quantitiatve analysis leading to inferential statistics which we use to make infereces about our data (e.g.  judegements of the probability that the observed difference between two datasets is not by chance)

 ### Histogram

-A histogram lets us see the frequency of distribution of our data:
+A histogram lets us see the frequency of distribution of our data.

+14. Make a histogram of Perth's temperature

 ```r